 A whip pan taken from our 'Friend to Friend' commercial

-A pan shot is when your camera is anchored in place, for example, on a tripod, but sweeps horizontally across your scene, usually moving left to right.
+A pan shot is when your camera is anchored in place, for example, on a video tripod, but sweeps horizontally across your scene, usually moving left to right.
 This sort of shot can either follow a character through a location or introduce your audience to the scene itself.

 A whip or swish pan is the same movement (the camera on a tripod), swinging from left to right or right to left, but very fast.
 It will introduce motion blur into the shot, giving an impression of speed or disorientation.